in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 When Healing Slows or Gets Stuck

-• “I should be better by now.”
+• "I thought I'd be better by now."

 • "I improve a little, then hit a wall."

-This can happen after:
+This can occur after:

-• viral or bacterial illness
+• Viral or bacterial illnesses

-• prolonged stress or burnout
+• Periods of prolonged stress or burnout

-• repeated physical or emotional strain
+• Repeated physical or emotional strain

 Common Signs of Lingering Inflammation or Stalled Recovery